-Thank you so much to the publisher, Simon Pulse, for providing me with a copy of this to read and review.
-It was a blast!
+Thank you so much to the publisher, Berkley Books, for providing me with a copy to read and review.
+I look forward to Solomon’s next release!!